JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

        service, based on the AFIP regulations.
    * - :ref:`Argentinean eCommerce <argentina/ecommerce-electronic-invoicing>`
      - `l10n_ar_website_sale`
-     - (optional) Allows the user to see Identification Type and AFIP Responsibility in the eCommerce checkout form in order to create electronic invoices.
+     - (optional) Displays the Identification Type and AFIP Responsibility in the eCommerce checkout form in order to create electronic invoices.

 .. _argentina/configure-your-company: